LinZhuCN/IRISAndJavaDemos/README.md

 }

-Then in any IRIS terminal and under the namespace, use command Do ##class(DataModel.Patient).Prepare() to generate sample data.
+Then uner any IRIS terminal and in the namespace, use command Do ##class(DataModel.Patient).Prepare() to generate sample data.